College of Integrative Sciences

 Gen Ed Area: NSM-BIOL

 This intermediate course in design engages form and process as vital lineaments in digital images, systems, and objects today.
-Through a series of hands-on thematic projects, students will move past the basics of digital technique and challenge themselves to articulate how and why things appear as they do.
+Through a series of short, hands-on, thematic projects, students will move past the basics of digital technique and challenge themselves to articulate how and why things appear as they do.
 Rather than focus on specific tools or software, assignments will straddle creative platforms and media, incorporating methods such as live signal processing, data moshing, remixing, and interaction design.
-Early assignments will address narrow thematic concerns while a final project driven by students' own goals and concerns in a medium of their choice
+Early assignments will address narrow thematic concerns while a long-term final project driven by students' own directives will be developed and executed in the second half of term.

 Offering: Host